grafana/writers-toolkit/docs/sources/writing-guidelines/templates/task-template.md

 <! --- Refer to [Topic front matter]({{< relref "../front-matter/" >}}) for more information about how to populate front matter. -->

 # Task title
 <! --- The task title is required.
-The task title contains a verb plus an object.
+The task title succinctly describes the goal to be accomplished as the result of following the instruction.
+The task title contains a verb and an object.
 For example: "Create a dashboard". -->

 Add an introduction to the task.